Department: English

 Supporting the disadvantaged

 The department uses a range of resources and skills to support disadvantaged learners.
 A range of students have learning passports that include implementation strategies to support learning.
 One of the strategies that assists many SEND children is the use of learning maps or task lists.
 Others might include glossaries of key words, printouts of PowerPoints (for students or in the case or hearing SEND, for the LSA to notate for later use), careful and suitable seating in class, use of specific pastel colour backgrounds on PowerPoints for those with visual stress or ensuring handouts are on a specific colour paper.
+In addition to this, disadvantaged students at Key Stage 4 (particularly those in Year 11) are invited to a specialised St Anthony’s Group to support extended analysis, progress and performance in English Language and English Literature.

 Assessment

 Assessments are designed to test both knowledge and skills gained at a particular stage.
 Students are assessed regularly by their class teachers through the marking of classwork, the assessment of homework tasks and the half termly timed AOTs (assessment objective tests) which all students must take.
 Each student is provided with an instructive comment, a target and a grade (KS3 A-E, KS4 9-1), for a substantial piece of work produced.
 All Key Stage 3 teachers use the Key Stage 3 assessment criteria, a skills-based model which is rigorously monitored through moderation sessions.
 Students complete a variety of reading and/or writing tasks each year (6 in total) to assess their ability to apply key skills developed and knowledge gained throughout their learning journey, building on the themes/concepts experienced in previous texts.
-The AOTs may inform the six-week data drop or this may be awarded based on an amalgamation of test and classwork.
+The AOTs may inform the six-week data drop, or this may be awarded based on an amalgamation of test and classwork.
 In this way, individual progress is measured and whole cohorts are also reviewed regularly.
 Students have an assessment book that follows the student throughout Key Stage 3.

 Similarly, at KS4 and KS5, students are regularly assessed with each component/topic covered.
 Regular assessment through mock examinations, provide a clear pathway for continued progress, feedback and development.
 Consistent assessment in all areas of English Language and Literature, provides students with numerous opportunities to reflect, improve and develop their skills and knowledge for enhanced performance.
 ARE and target grades are regularly reviewed and scrutinised to ensure students are challenged through a robust programme of assessment and evaluation.

-Extra Curricular and Cultural Capital
+Extra-Curricular and Cultural Capital

-Within the English department the development of Cultural Capital is addressed through a students personal, social, spiritual, moral and cultural development.
+Within the English department the development of Cultural Capital is addressed through a students’ personal, social, spiritual, moral and cultural development.
 This is achieved through both the formal and informal curriculum.

 Personal development includes work on growth mindset and the development of confidence through public speaking.
 Social development includes working in groups to listen to the views of others and present ideas based on a variety of texts.
 Initiatives to enhance a student’s spiritual development are achieved through a response to literature, for example, analysing how a student feels if they were a character in a story, or the appreciation of the beauty of language through poetry.
 Moral development is promoted in a number of ways including exploring the consequences of behaviours of characters in novels and having an opportunity to debate and discuss.
 Opportunities for cultural development are achieved through a multitude of texts and poetry exposing students to unfamiliar traditions.